Lightroom Classic

 If the photo is already developed in Lightroom

-• Before you use EXIFmod, make a Develop snapshot (⌘N in Develop on a Mac) for each image you care about.
+• Before you use EXIFmod, make a Develop snapshot for each image you care about: Develop module → Develop menu → Snapshot (on macOS the shortcut is ⌘N; on Windows use the menu or your localized shortcut).
 When you’re done in EXIFmod, resync the folder in LrC, load metadata from files if Lightroom asks, then reapply the snapshots as needed.
 You might still need to nudge rotation, but your edits should come back.

 This sounds fussy, but it’s a lot calmer than having Lightroom give you the silent treatment.